 If the student's government limits the amount of money that can be sent to students in the United States, the applicant should make sure that sufficient funds will be available to cover all costs while at the University.
 When applicants leave their country, they must have enough money to pay for travel expenses to the University, fees for the entire term, living expenses until more money arrives, and the return fare to their home country.
 If the applicant's government requires verification of enrollment before money can be forwarded, the student may request verification from the Office of the University Registrar after registration is completed at the University.

-A number of international students arrive at the University without being aware of the amount of money they will need.
 On-campus employment opportunities are limited, and most international students are not permitted to work off campus except under special circumstances.
 Students should have access to approximately half of the estimated total yearly amount at the beginning of each semester, since University fees must be paid upon registration at the start of each term.
-Students should also be prepared for initial expenses such as housing deposits, insurance, utilities, etc. The most up-to-date cost estimates for international students can be found at http://cge.fsu.edu/newStudents/cfr.html.
+Students should also be prepared for initial expenses such as housing deposits, insurance, utilities, etc. The most up-to-date cost estimates for international students can be found at https://cge.fsu.edu/international-students/new-students.
 These estimates are for unmarried students with no dependents.
-Additional funds must be included for spouse and/or family.
+Additional funds must be included for a spouse and/or family.

 Passports and Visas

 International applicants need a current passport from their own government and a visa from the United States Embassy/Consulate to enter the United States.
 Applicants should apply for a passport as soon as possible, although in some countries it will be necessary to provide proof of admission to a school in the U.S. before a passport is granted.

 Students already in possession of a passport must make sure it will remain valid for six months from the date they plan to enter the United States.
 It would also be prudent for students to check with the Embassy or Consulate of their native country to find out how passports are renewed while in the U.S. In some cases, students may need to get an extension of validity from their home country.